TimThuering/Heterogeneous-Solvers/README.md

 ## Installation

-The project supports the SYCL implementation [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) and requires a Linux operating system.
+The project supports the SYCL implementations [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) and Intel [oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html).
+It requires a Linux operating system.

 The AdaptiveCpp compiler that has been used for the experiment environment can be installed using the script `install_AdaptiveCpp.sh`.